thinkpad616/learnjava/questions.md

-Java Backend and Microservices Interview Handbook
-This is a comprehensive extraction of all questions, discussion topics, and listed lines from the provided images, grouped by their original source sections to facilitate manual validation.
-I. Java Backend Developer (3-6 Years) — Must-Prepare Interview Questions Core Java & OOPs (Deep-Dive Questions)
+Core Java & OOPs (Deep-Dive Questions)
 1. Explain OOP principles with real-world examples .
 2. Abstraction vs encapsulation (real-world example) .